Introduction

 Training Acceleration: Attention Distillation for Causal Editing

 The first training track changed the model’s attention geometry.
-The second would change the optimization target.
+The second changed the optimization target.

-Inference optimization alone hit a structural limit.
-FLUX2-4B-Klein was built for full in-context learning—powerful, but not optimal for realtime editing where you want efficient information flow from instruction and reference into editable image tokens.
+Inference optimization alone eventually hit a structural limit.
+FLUX2-4B-Klein was built for full in-context learning.
+That is powerful, but it is not ideal for real-time editing, where instruction and reference information need to flow efficiently into editable image tokens.

 The solution: distill the full-attention teacher into a causal-editing student with an asymmetric editing mask.